guide · dota 2 · rating

 Bottom line

 Over the long run your rating is determined by one thing — your win rate.
-With a winrate above 50% MMR grows, below 50% it falls.
+With a winrate above 50% MMR grows, below 50% it falls; the working ways to keep it in the green are covered in the how to raise MMR guide.
 No tricks get around the simple math of wins and losses.

 How MMR turns into a medal

-Your MMR number defines your medal (rank) and the stars within it: roughly every 770 MMR is a new rank, from Herald to Divine, and then Immortal.
+Your MMR number defines your medal (rank) and the stars within it: roughly every 770 MMR is a new rank, from Herald to Divine, and then Immortal — which you reach once you break into Immortal.
 The full table with exact ranges is in the Dota 2 ranks guide.

 Your medal updates as you play along with your rating.
 There is no longer a forced seasonal reset — how medal re-confirmation now works is covered in the guide on seasonal recalibration.